 (Host) Another groundwater monitoring well at the Vermont Yankee plant is contaminated with radioactive tritium.

 Bill Irwin is the state’s radiological health chief.
-He says the new discovery is of concern.
+Irwin also says the new discovery was unexpected and is of concern.

-(Irwin) "If this is a new source we’re very interested in trying to make sure what else may have been released."
+(Irwin) "If this is a new source, we’re very interested in understanding what else might have been released."